06 December 2019 (Updated: 09 May 2023) | Using NFC

 Things to consider :

-Do you need encoding ?
+Do you need encoding?
 Three things to consider.
-First, what will need encoding ?
-If it's a web address for marketing then when will you the final link/URL ?
-Will it be earlier in the process or just a few days before the tags need to arrive ?
+First, what will need encoding?
+If it's a web address for marketing then when will you have the final link/URL?
+Will it be earlier in the process or just a few days before the tags need to arrive?

 Second, if you need to track each scan, then will probably you need each tag uniquely encoded.
-Do you have the analytics software to do this and importantly, when will get the web links/URLs for encoding ?
+Do you have the analytics software to do this and importantly, when will you get the web links/URLs for encoding?

-Remember, this decision will need to be made before the tags can be encoded and in some instances.
+Remember, this decision will need to be made before the tags can be encoded and in some instances before the tags are printed.

 However, using tag management software can often mean that decisions regarding where the tags link to can then be made much later - even after the tags have been delivered and installed.